 Victoria was born at the Horton General Hospital.
 She grew up on the mixed family farm in Aynho and has always lived locally.
-She has been Member of Parliament for North Oxfordshire since May 2015.

 She attended universities in both London and Cambridge, and has degrees in English and Law.
 It was at Cambridge University that she met her future husband Sebastian.

 In 1995 she qualified as a barrister.
 For seventeen years Victoria worked in the Civil Service as a lawyer, and until November 2014 was head of the Government’s Justice and Security team.
 This involved providing advice on the military, prisons and national security matters, and representing the Government in court.

 Victoria made a longstanding commitment around 15 years ago to commit at least a day a week to a charity or other worthy cause, as much as possible in her local area.
 She founded and chaired (for nine years) the Oxford Hospital Trust’s Benefactors’ Board, which has raised significant amounts of money to support children’s services across the Trust.
 Other local charities with which she has been involved include Leonard Cheshire, NORPIP, and her parish church.
 She has also acted as Churchwarden and has been deeply involved in several campaigns about local issues, including cuts to services at the Horton and opposition to the Ardley wind turbines.